-On Columbus Day Weekend, October 12 & 13 the Boothbay Information Center along with the Boothbay Railway Village will host a true New England Craft Fair.
+On Columbus Day Weekend, October 11 & 12 the Boothbay Information Center along with the Boothbay Railway Village will host a true New England Craft Fair.
 Every Columbus Day Weekend for nearly half a century the Museumís Village Green has welcomed dozens of vendors of handmade items and fabulous food along with a wide variety of live entertainment.
+The children's area promises to be fun and entertaining for the little ones.
 The sound of the trainís steam whistle resonating throughout the crisp fall air reminds guests that this is not your typical craft show.

 The beautiful crafts are center stage on the Village Green surrounded by the historic buildings and structures of the Boothbay Railway Village.
 Rides on the narrow gauge steam train and the opportunity for guests to explore exhibits detailing Maineís railroad heritage, interpreting village life, and displaying more than 55 antique automobiles set this event apart.

 Stay tuned for Craft Fair 2014 demonstrations and entertainment schedule.
 We plan to add even more exciting and entertaining events.
 This was the schedule from 2013:

 The addition of craft demonstrations is a first for this yearís Festival.
 Festival organizer, Renť Evans, said ďIím very excited that several of the vendors have agreed to offer demonstrations.
 Visitors will be able to watch beeswax candles being dipped, pottery being fired using the Raku technique, and baskets being woven by hand.Ē The demonstration schedule will be posted each morning at the Festival entrance.